seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 The idea of this aloofness can be presented in another way, that is as detachment from the seen, the heard, the sensed and the cognized, *diṭṭha, suta, muta, viññāta*.
 One of the most important suttas that merits discussion in this respect is the *Bāhiyasutta* in the *Bodhivagga* of the *Udāna*.
 It is generally acclaimed as an extremely profound discourse.

 The ascetic *Bāhiya Dārucīriya* came all the way from far off *Suppāraka* to see the Buddha.
-When he reached *Jetavana* monastery at *Sāvatthi*, he heard that the Buddha had just left on his alms-round.
+When he reached *Jetavana* monastery at *Sāvatthī*, he heard that the Buddha had just left on his alms-round.
 Due to his extreme eagerness, he ran behind the Buddha and, on meeting him, fell prostrate before him and begged: "May the Exalted One preach to me the Dhamma."

 The Buddha, however, seemed not so responsive, when he remarked: "Now it is untimely, *Bāhiya*, we are on our alms-round."
 Some might be puzzled by this attitude of the Buddha.
 But most probably it is one of those skilful means of the Buddha, suggestive of his great compassion and wisdom.
 It served to tone down the overenthusiastic haste of *Bāhiya* and to arouse a reverential respect for the Dhamma in him.